bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L86-L96)]

-These examples do the same thing, here is what is going on:
+These examples do the same thing.

-1. The first example uses the `ChildContent<TChildComponent>` factory method in <xref:Bunit.ComponentParameterFactory>, where `TChildComponent` is the (child) component that should be passed to the component under test's `ChildContent` parameter.
+The first example uses the `ChildContent<TChildComponent>` factory method in <xref:Bunit.ComponentParameterFactory>, where `TChildComponent` is the (child) component that should be passed to the component under test's `ChildContent` parameter.

-2. The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `AddChildContent<TChildComponent>` method, where `TChildComponent` is the (child) component that should be passed to the component under test's `ChildContent` parameter.
+The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `AddChildContent<TChildComponent>` method, where `TChildComponent` is the (child) component that should be passed to the component under test's `ChildContent` parameter.

 # [Razor test code](#tab/razor)